okta/samples-js-react/custom-login/README.md

 # Okta React + Custom Login Example

 This example shows you how to use the [Okta React Library][] to login a user to a React application.
-The login is achieved with the [Okta Sign In Widget][], allowing you to customize the login experience within your app (see the Widget README for full details).
+The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.

+This example is built with [Create React App][].

 ## Prerequisites